LLNL/benchpark/configs/AWS-x86-ParallelCluster-3.7.2/README.txt

    sudo yum install lapack

 3) OpenMPI is the only supported MPI flavor.
-InelMPI is not yet supported.
+IntelMPI is not yet supported.

    OpenMPI is running in verbose mode so the user than confirm that EFA is being used when running experiments.
 A line similar to the following in